mysqljs/mysql/Readme.md

 * `removeNodeErrorCount`: If connection fails, node's `errorCount` increases.
   When `errorCount` is greater than `removeNodeErrorCount`, remove a node in the `PoolCluster`.
 (Default: `5`)
 * `restoreNodeTimeout`: If connection fails, specifies the number of milliseconds before another connection attempt will be made.
-If set to `0`, then node will bd removed instead and never re-used.
+If set to `0`, then node will be removed instead and never re-used.
 (Default: `0`)
 * `defaultSelector`: The default selector.
 (Default: `RR`)
   * `RR`: Select one alternately.
 (Round-Robin)